Britain and EU finalise temporary derivatives clearing accord

 LCH clears the bulk of euro-denominated interest rate swaps, a derivatives contract that helps companies shield themselves against unexpected moves in borrowing costs.

+LCH said it would continue to engage and cooperate with authorities regarding “long-term permanent” access to the EU.

-EU policymakers and the European Central Bank have long wanted it relocated to the euro zone, now seen by the bloc as all the more urgent due to Brexit.
+But EU policymakers and the European Central Bank have long wanted euro clearing relocated to the euro zone, now seen by the bloc as all the more urgent due to Brexit.

 Eurex Clearing in Frankfurt has been building up market share in euro swaps clearing but banks so far have been loathe to shift large positions there due to cost and complexity.